HenestrosaDev/audiotext/README.md

 #### Root Directories
 - `docs`: Contains files related to the documentation of the project.
 - `res`: Contains all the static resources used by the app, which are the app icon (located in the `img` folder) and the i18n files (located in the `locales` folder).
 - `src`: Contains the source code files of the app.

 #### Root Files

 - `.gitignore`: File used by the version control system Git to specify files or directories that should be ignored by Git when tracking changes to a project.
-- `audiotext.spec`: Used to generate a .exe file with [PyInstaller](https://pyinstaller.org/en/stable/).
+- `audiotext.spec`: Used to generate an executable file with [PyInstaller](https://pyinstaller.org/en/stable/).
 Notice that, inside the file, there is the annotation `PATH TO CUSTOMTKINTER`.
 You will have to replace it by the actual path in your computer.
 To get it, you can execute `pip show customtkinter`.
 - `LICENSE`: Project license, which is [Creative Commons 1.0 License](https://creativecommons.org/publicdomain/zero/1.0/).
-- `README.md`: What you're reading right now.
+- `README.md`: What you are reading right now.
 - `requirements.txt`: Lists the names and versions of each package used to build this project.
 To install the requirements, execute `pip install -r requirements.txt`.

 <!-- BUILT WITH -->